-10. Cell Phone Policy
+9. Cell Phone Policy

-- a.
 Any and all use of electronic communications devices must be limited to those appropriate to the simulated clinical environment in which a learner is participating.
 TECHS acknowledges that current health care practice relies on the use of peripheral cognitive aids, such as prescription reference programs, clinical care applications, calculators, and access to outside articles and references.
 In order to enhance the realism and learning of the participants in sessions at TECHS, the possession and professional use electronic communication devices is allowed, except when limited by the direction and objective of a specific Course Director.
-Example.
-Students are not allowed to bring cell phones into TECHS during OSCE exams.
-Learners are not allowed to take photos or videos using personal devices during simulation activities. - b.
-Outside of simulation activities, photographs or images may be requested for use in an educational or departmental activities, but must be approved by any associated Course Director, and either the Director or an Associate Director of TECHS. - c.
-To enhance the learning and education of appropriate and professional use of communication device in the clinical setting, any learner observed using their device may be asked by the session facilitator to share their device use and resources as part
+Example: Students are not allowed to bring cell phones to TECH during exams (OSCE).
+Learners are not allowed to take photos or videos using personal devices during simulation activities.

+Outside of simulation activities, photographs or images may be requested for use in educational or departmental activities, but must be approved by any associated Course Director, and either the Director or an Associate Director of TECHS.

+To enhance the learning and education of appropriate and professional use of communication device in the clinical setting, any learner observed using their device may be asked by the session facilitator to share their device use and resources as part of the simulation discussion and debriefing.